How to Write a One-Page Synopsis

 Details

-• Write they synopsis in 3rd person and in the present tense, regardless of what person or tense the book is written.
+• Write they synopsis in 3rd person, present tense, regardless of what person or tense the book is written.

 • The first time a character is introduced, put their name in ALL CAPS or bold.
 Do not do this for locations or other details.
-Also, include the character’s age in parentheses for your protagonist, your antagonist, and any other character’s age that is important.
+Also, include the character’s age in parentheses for your protagonist, your antagonist, and any other character whose age is important (this is dependent on your target audience).
 If a character’s age is already mentioned in the synopsis, then you don’t need to add the parentheses.

 • Use parentheses for any clarification of worldbuilding details or other necessary information.

-• Limit the characters to only those essential to moving the plot forward rather than listing your full cast of characters.
+• Limit the characters to only those essential to moving the plot forward rather than listing everyone that appears in the book.
 This usually includes your main character, the antagonist, the love interest (if there is one), and any significant secondary characters.
 For secondary characters, it helps to mention them by their role (such as mother, teacher, etc.).

 • Make sure everything is clear in the synopsis.
 That means you should reveal all plot twists and the end of the story.
 But don’t go into detail about the setting or minor plot points.